2165 words [ 14 Screenshots ] [ 47 Versions ] [ 9 Weblinks ] - Last update: 2017-03-27 Page created: 2004-04-03 [SB]

 The General Public License version 1 was founded 1989 of Richard M. Stallmann.
 The GPL version 2 was written by the Free Software Foundation in 1991, since then the Linux Kernel is put under this licence.
 The final GPL version 3 came out on 2007-06-29.
 The license model GPL that Linux underlies, offers to the developer extensive liberties and spreads transfers of technology because the knowledge is open.
 By the open development code audits constantly improve the quality of the source code.
 By code sighting from various developers the software security is increased and the further development doesn`t depend on probritary manufacturer.
 Many Linux derivatives are available on the Websites of the Distributors and projects with ftp or HTTP for free Download at no costs.
 By redundant Mirror servers the operating systems are available in ISO images around the world.

-- to create a better MINIX than MINIX (he was dissatisfied with MINIX)
+- Create a better MINIX than MINIX (he was dissatisfied with MINIX)

-- Unix derivated operating system on normal PCs
+- Unix derivated operating system for personal computer

-- programming on this project with developers from around the world
+- Programming together with developers from around the world

 DistributorsA Distributor is usually a developer team that takes advance from the Linux system core (Kernel) to offer a installation-able software package.
 Beside the individually adaptable system core numerous additional applications, driver and assistant are included, which can be installed and configured with the own installation andsetup routine comfortably.
 Those distributions are made available on the Internet as ISO image or to buy cheap on CD-ROM or DVD medias.
 The taken money is needed for the developers and the support.
 Often Linux distributor companies are actively in other open source projects too.